TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformariadb/dbformariadb-availability-errorwhileconnectingtotheserver.md

 ## **Recommended Steps**

-* [Set up firewall rules](https://docs.microsoft.com/azure/mariadb/concepts-firewall-rules) to allow your client's IP address
+* [Set up firewall rules](https://docs.microsoft.com/azure/mariadb/concepts-firewall-rules) to allow your client's IP address.
 * If you are using VNets, ensure the correct configuration of the [service endpoints](https://docs.microsoft.com/azure/mariadb/howto-manage-vnet-portal).
 Note that the Basic tier does not support VNet service endpoints.
-* Follow [connection recommendations](https://docs.microsoft.com/azure/mariadb/connect-workbench) on computers hosting your client programs
+* Follow [connection recommendations](https://docs.microsoft.com/azure/mariadb/connect-workbench) on computers hosting your client programs.
-* Fix [incorrect connection strings](https://docs.microsoft.com/azure/mariadb/howto-connection-string) in your application
+* Fix [incorrect connection strings](https://docs.microsoft.com/azure/mariadb/howto-connection-string) in your application.
-* Make sure you are using the correct [SSL configuration](https://docs.microsoft.com/azure/mariadb/concepts-ssl-connection-security)
+* Make sure you are using the correct [SSL configuration](https://docs.microsoft.com/azure/mariadb/concepts-ssl-connection-security).
-* Review the [supported client driver list](https://docs.microsoft.com/azure/mariadb/concepts-compatibility) and assure you are using a driver that is supported
+* Review the [supported client driver list](https://docs.microsoft.com/azure/mariadb/concepts-compatibility) and assure you are using a driver that is supported.
-* Make sure the user you are using has the appropriate permissions
+* Make sure the user you are using has the appropriate permissions.

 ## **Recommended Documents**